Do You Really Know What Numbers Your Financial Site Shows?

 A Couple More Notes

 Neither Yahoo Finance nor Zacks gave results for EXCOF, an OTC Canadian stock.
-Neither did they give results given for any of the other Canadian stocks I checked.
+Nor did they give results given for any of the other Canadian stocks I checked.
 Both pull data from Reuters.

 Both Seeking Alpha and Zacks report data for trailing growth rates, but the numbers are different.
 A closer look shows Seeking Alpha using an "annual" number, but Zacks uses "trailing twelve months."
 It is possible the Seeking Alpha number comes from an annual report and Zacks is pulling data more frequently, perhaps from quarterly reports.